Ramlösa Hälsobrunn: Frequent changes of ownership and the new company

 In 1840, the well suffered a major setback when both the popular Doctor af Rosenschöld and the owner Dannfelt died within a year.
 There followed a period of many changes of ownership and great confusion.
 Dannfelt's relatives, who had inherited the majority of the shares, transferred the lease to Lieutenant Påhlman in 1842 and then sold it to the manager Olof Westergren.
 Westergren died in 1849 and the unclear ownership of the well led to fears that the well would be split up, so twelve farmers got together and bought the well the same year.
 However, ten of the farmers withdrew the following year, which meant that the well was then owned by the gardener Carl Hultberg and estate owner Jöns Pålsson.
 Pålsson's father bought the well in 1853, but died shortly afterwards.
 His heirs planned to divide up the surrounding land and sell it off, and at the same time the 50-year lease from 1805 was about to expire, so in 1855 a new company was formed by Scanian businessmen, headed by Ryttmästare (cavalry captain) Rudolf Tornérhjelm, who took over the well.

 The new company began an intensive period of refurbishment and new construction, with a new bathhouse built at the spring, the old well house demolished and a new hall completed in 1862, paths built and trees felled to open up the park.
 In 1865 the park's communications were improved with the completion of the Helsingborg-Landskrona railway to Landskrona, along which Ramlösa had its own station, located where the present Ramlösa Station is, some distance away from the well.
-In addition, a few years later a number of horse-drawn buses began to run between Helsingborg and the well.
+In addition, a few years later a number of horse-drawn omnibuses began to run between Helsingborg and the well.
 In 1875, train connections were further improved when the Helsingborg-Hässleholm railway was built and the track was laid just south of the well park.
 A second, closer, station was established for Ramlösa, Ramlösa Well station.